 Let me tell you a story…

-I texted a friend that lived a couple of blocks from me, and after a bit of back and forth, we agreed to meet the next day in a park a couple of blocks up the street from our respective apartment buildings.
-As I walked to the park that Saturday morning, I couldn’t even enjoy the beautiful Chicago Spring day because I was numb.
+I texted a friend who lived a couple of blocks from me and after a bit of back and forth, we agreed to meet the next day in a park a couple blocks up the street from our respective apartment buildings.
+As I was walking to the park that Saturday morning, I couldn’t even enjoy the beautiful Chicago Spring day because I was numb.
 My friend and I sat on a bench, 6 feet apart, and I just let all of my thoughts out.
-After about an hour and a half, I was emotionally exhausted, and I just wanted to go home.
-With tears forming in the corners of my eyes, my friend gave me the hug I so desperately needed, and we went back to our respective apartment buildings.
+After about an hour and a half, I was emotionally exhausted and I just wanted to go home.
+With tears forming in the corners of my eyes, my friend gave me the hug I so desperately needed and we went back to our respective apartment buildings.

 Melissa D. Green,